 The Leith Walkers Outdoor Exhibition was exhibited in June 2014 as part of the LeithLate14 festival.
 In collaboration with Leith Walkers, a photography project taking portraiture of people on Leith Walk.
 LeithLate produced posters and corex portraits which were displayed on advertising hoardings along Leith Walk, taking the images back onto the street where they were taken.
 The exhibition was funded and supported by the City of Edinburgh Council and City Centre Posters.

 As part of the LeithLate15 opening exhibition, LeithLate facilitated a number of public art interventions around the Leith area including paste-ups on Union Street, a hand-painted mural on Dalmeny Street and a poster tower on Leith Walk.
 The artworks all referenced Kirsty Whiten‘s WRONGER RITES: The Quing of the Now Peoples exhibition, where dancers and groups of crazed costumed figures with animal heads converged in unison.
-Kirsty’s public art projects were funded and supported by Leith Neighbourhood Partnership, City Centre Posters, the City of Edinburgh Council and the Ukrainian Catholic Church.
+Kirsty’s public art projects were funded and supported by Leith Neighbourhood Partnership, City Centre Posters and the City of Edinburgh Council.

 Lovely video by STV Edinburgh on two of the most recent murals in The Mural Project: the Abbeyhill timeline by Fraser Gray | Artist & FiST under Abbeyhill railway bridge, and the WRONGER RITES mural by Kirsty Whiten on Dalmeny Street.

 Posted by LeithLate on Tuesday, 23 June 2015